-With the addition of the Sony 5.1 Surround Plug-In Pack, you can render AC-3 files and burn the resulting files to DVD.
+With the addition of the Sony 5.1 Surround Plug-In Pack, you can render AC-3 files using ACID software and burn the resulting files to DVD.

-Note: Before rendering your surround project, check your surround authoring application's documentation to determine its required audio format with respect to the LFE channel.
-For more information, see [Setting up surround projects](#) on page 212.
+Note: Before rendering your surround project, check your surround authoring application's documentation to determine its required audio format.
+Some encoders require a specific low-pass filter cutoff frequency and rolloff, and your encoder may require that no filter be applied before encoding.
+Use the Audio tab of the Project Properties dialog to configure a low-pass filter.
+For more information, see [Setting up surround projects](#) on page 236.